Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60S and 30S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.23 degrees Kelvin in November 2025, unchanged with respect to October.
+In oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.34 degrees Kelvin in December 2025, versus 0.26 in November.

 Sample.
-There are 2,111 records in the monthly series shown in the plot above.
-The series covers the time span stretching from January 1850 to November 2025.
+In this monthly time series, there are 2,112 records overall.
+The series covers the time span extending from January 1850 to December 2025.

 Latest values